gjmcn/atomic-agents-vis/docs/README.md

 Pointer events fire for both mouse and touch events.

+!> When adding event listeners to the simulation (i.e. the background), remember to also include `background: true` otherwise the background will not exist.

 An event listener is a function.
-When an event of the relevant type is 'heard', the function is called and is passed the event; inside the function (assuming it is not an arrow function), `this` is the agent that triggered the event (or is the simulation object if the background triggered the event).
+When an event of the relevant type is 'heard', the function is called and is passed the event.
+Inside the function (assuming it is not an arrow function), `this` is the agent/simulation that the listener belongs to.

-!> When adding event listeners to the simulation (i.e. the background), remember to also include `background: true` otherwise the background will not exist.
+If an agent has even a single event listener, it becomes interactive and blocks events firing on the agents/background below.
+This behavior can be frustrating in some cases, but useful in others.
+For example, to have an agent block all events getting through, give it an empty click listener: `click: () => {}`.

 ## Drawing Order